NitinKumar1-1/Touch-Free-Gesture-Control-Application-Using-Al-Hand-Tracking/README.md

-This is a Gesture control program Which alow you to control cursor with just moving you hand(index finger) and  made also added some other features too like click , minizing all windo at once, opening all winodow at once and etc.
+This is a Gesture control program Which alow you to control cursor with just moving you hand(index finger) and we have also added some other features like click(to open an application) , minizing all window at once, opening all winodow at once and etc.
 This is made using python .
 Currenlt making it more refine(reducing lag) and tring to add more gesture to make it more useful.